alabamenhu/LanguageTag/README.md

  set to 'ast', the result would be "inglés de los Estaos Xuníos con calteres latinos que se tornó de castellanu escritu con calteres hebreos".

+# Version history

+ - 0.8.3
+   - Added initial support for parsing -t and -u extensions.
+   - Added initial support for grandfathered tags
+   - Fixed bug on parsing variants when no region code was present
+   - Laid groundwork for various validation options (not fully implemented yet)

 # License

 All files (unless noted otherwise) can be used, modified and redistributed